TOMP-WG/TOMP-API/README.md

   </li>
   <li>
     <strong>static output</strong>:
-    we already prepared all static output from most meta-data endpoints.
-You can include them directly in your solution.
+    You can generate your static OGC compliancy files, use the recipe <a href="https://github.com/TOMP-WG/TOMP-API/tree/master/tools/ogc_tools">here</a>
   </li>
 </ol>